TheNotary/ruby-gems/body.md

 *Wait to see if it's remotely applicable*

-Wait, gems don't form like stars, but rails apps do!
+I was hoping that someone could tie in the creation of stars to the creation of gems.
+But I realized that it's not gems that form like stars, rather rails apps do!
 All this stuff, these space particles, mostly hydrogen, just kinda drifted in -- gravitated towards this central, monolithic body.
 And after a certain point, things started to get hot.
 Things got out of hand!
 There was too much friction, too much stuff, and things are on the verge of igniting in a blaze of nuclear fusion -- this is the kind of fire that won't go out in our god damn lifetimes.
-It's on its way to becoming a fixture of the universe.
 Once a star reaches that point, it's completely out of our control.
+At this point, this point of no return it's become a fixture of the universe.
+A symbol of life amidst haphazardness, amidst chaos --completely absent of any notions of coercion or management.

+Did you bank 50k this year?
+100k?
+200k?
+Ok... ok... but are you a fixture of the universe...
+Are you the reason for the presence of the elemental table we experience as a part of our physical existence?
+No madams and sirs, we are not of these things.
+Try as one might with ascriptions of measurements and commendations, those on that path are nothing more than kidders and self-delusionists with but a loose sense of context.

-That's what a feature-rich rails application is: A mass of particles on the verge of nuclear detonation.
+Anyway that's what a feature-rich rails application is: A mass of particles on the verge of nuclear detonation.

-That said, lets begin by first creating a fake rails app that needs this functionality.
+With that said, lets begin by first creating a fake rails app that we'll add pseudo complex functionality to.